-Part of the Department of History and a constituent member of Humanities Research Centre at the University of York, the Centre for Global Health Histories (CGHH) promotes inter-disciplinary work on themes of broad medical, scientific, environmental and public health importance.
+Part of the Department of History and a constituent member of Humanities Research Centre at the University of York, the Centre for Global Health Histories (CGHH) is also the WHO Collaborating Centre for Global Health Histories.
+CGHH promotes inter-disciplinary work on themes of broad medical, scientific, environmental and public health importance.
 The Centre is based within the Berrick Saul building and draws strength from its association with other departments within the University of York and works with partners based all over the world.
 It is actively involved in creating international coalitions of academics, officials involved in policy design and implementation, multilateral and non-government organisations, and those involved in regulating and assessing projects and policies.
-CGHH is committed to forging links between academic and non-academic partners.
+CGHH, which is generously funded by the Wellcome Trust, is committed to forging links between academic and non-academic partners.

 (Please note: this video is ©WHO, and resides on WHO servers)